boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Benoît Claise for the discussion on the ordering of IPFIX IEs.
+Thanks to {{Benoît Claise}} for the discussion on the ordering of IPFIX IEs.